 The course begins with a celebration of important female ancestors whose roles within indigenous communities would be later challenged with the introduction of gender heirachies by European colonisers from the late eighteenth century.
 The course seeks to rehabilitate the centrality of these women within their peoples.

 Changing notions of feminism and gender are exposed through lectures focused on specific media: weaving and textiles, quilting, body adornment, pottery, photography and film.
 The course will also discuss artists in diaspora communities, such as Pacific women jewellers in Aotearoa and African-American quiltmakers.
 Their experiences provide an interesting platform in which to look at legacies of colonialism and ways in which ties with their homelands are maintained.
 The syllabus will feature guest lectures by practicing indigenous women artists.

 Coursework + exam

-15 points at Stage I in Art History and 30 points passed, or 30 points in Transnational Cultures and Creative Practice
+GENDER 208 and 15 points at Stage I in Art History, or 15 points at Stage II in Art History, and 60 points passed, or 30 points in Transnational Cultures and Creative Practice

 ARTHIST 233, 319